jeremybatesDC/vueGridBaseballCard/README.md

 tap highlight select transparent in tabs -- i see quick flash

-on back, just go ahead and give orientation option.
-The sytlse should already be fine. itll be int3eresting to match media query because the container size of the card will change, as opposed to viewport...
-Some adjustments coukd be needed but really this is already built to work.
-And we need to fill that control space anywya to lend some balance to card back functionality

-on cardback L@ controls, show number of years and number of column options (standard spreadsheet type input ) [ input ] x [input ]
+on cardback L2 controls, show number of years and number of column options (standard spreadsheet type input ) [ input ] x [input ]

 could give more control over table type (like # of columns, # of years)

 if used methods watchers computeed maybe instaed of input event for encode, that might be cleaner and easier to trigger on load... hmmm, can i feed an initital value?

-only show side-specific top level options when a given side is active

 the copy for front/back labels ins't quite right.
 But I had to had to had to better indicate the meaning of BACK when it has such a specific web meaning already...

-wire-up top level color pickers... the add pic and logo are working and i need to reason through again why that is. pass necessary data to child components

 hover over footer total should give disabled cursor or pointer -- NOT misleading symbol indicating edit